See also

 Clotting Factor Replacement

-- As clotting factor concentrates are not routinely available in all hospitals, children in regional or rural areas should have advanced care plans and ready access to blood products
+• As clotting factor concentrates are not routinely available in all hospitals, children in regional or rural areas should have management plans and ready access to blood products

-Note that there are two recombinant Factor VIII (FVIII) products available.
-Whilst it is recommended that children maintain treatment with their established brand of FVIII product, in an emergency situation administration of any brand of recombinant FVIII is acceptable.
+Note: there are several recombinant Factor VIII (FVIII) products available.
+Whilst it is recommended that children maintain treatment with their established brand of FVIII product, in an emergency situation administration of any brand of recombinant FVIII is acceptable

-See Haemophilia treatments for more information, including the dosing and administration of factor products.
+for more information, including the dosing and administration of factor products

 General measures: joint and muscle bleeds